randomhacksuk/aircall-reporting/README.md

 A reporting tool to help analysis your Aircall call data and understand when calls come and what happens to them.
 It uses the Aircall API (https://developer.aircall.io/).
 The data is retreived the AirCall API and stored in a MySQL database.
 You can see the analysis of the calls from the reporting screen.

-### Development
+### Get Started

-Want to contribute?
-Great!
+You will need to install mysql and PHP.

 Open your favorite Terminal and run these command from the root of the project.
 ```sh
 $ composer install
 ```

-Once database is created, run the following command to generate databse tables(database name can be edited from .env file within root of the project)
+Once database is created, run the following command to generate databse tables.
+You will need to set the database name in the .env file within root of the project.

 ```sh
 $ php artisan migrate
 ```